|

 Exchanging Small Gifts

 The French follow the traditional exchange of gifts during Christmas, just like the US and the UK, but they also have a custom of giving small gifts on the first day of the new year called étrennes (meaning a mystery gift or a surprise).
-The tradition dates back to the Roman period when gifts such as honey, sweets, or figs were exchanged to wish a pleasant rest of the year.
+The tradition dates back to the Roman period when gifts such as honey, sweets, or figs were exchanged to wish for a pleasant rest of the year.

 Popularly known as the Jour des Étrennes, it is when envelopes of money are exchanged as a sign of gratitude.
-These envelopes contain a certain amount of money (there’s no specific amount) to people who have been helpful throughout the year like postmen, garbage collectors, or concierges and also include the bonuses given to employees.
+These envelopes contain a certain amount of money (there’s no specific amount) to people who have been helpful throughout the year like postmen, garbage collectors, or concierges, and also include the bonuses given to employees.

 Le Jour de l’An

-On New Year’s Day, it is quite common to share resolutions and greeting cards with friends and family.
-While families around the globe are used to sending out Christmas cards, the concept hasn’t caught on in France.
 Very few families send out cards in December whereas the majority of the French prefer to send out New Year’s greeting cards, known as ‘Les cartes de voeux du nouvel an’, on the 1st of January or throughout the first month of the year.

 The cards were originally handwritten with personalized messages but nowadays, the internet has brought about the concept of virtual cards, not handwritten but still personalized.

 After the midnight celebrations of Champs Élysées, the avenue remains a hotspot of a musical parade.
 Not quite big enough to compete with the Macy’s Thanksgiving Day parade, the one in Paris is still full of lively drumming and flag-throwing.
-Thousands of viewers line up along the avenue to watch the parade while some choose to stay away from the cold and curl up in front of the television.

 Celebrations through January 6